Donald Trump seeks to move New York criminal case to federal court - ExBulletin

 It’s basically just a change in courthouses, Muller said.

-Trump’s attorney, Todd Blanche, first raised the possibility of sending the case to federal court during a state court hearing on Thursday, in which a judge said he had limited Trump’s access to certain evidence, as requested by prosecutors.
+Trump attorney Todd Blanche first raised the possibility of sending the case to federal court during a state court hearing on Thursday, in which a judge said he would limit Trump’s access to certain evidence, as requested by prosecutors.

 But Judge Juan Manuel Merchan said he would not issue a gag order or prevent Trump from speaking publicly about the case.

-Trump’s lawyers faced a deadline Thursday to file paperwork seeking to move the case 30 days after the April 4 state court arraignment, where he pleaded not guilty to 34 counts of falsification of commercial documents.
+Trump’s attorneys were facing a deadline on Thursday to file paperwork seeking to move the case 30 days after the April 4 state court arraignment, where he pleaded not guilty to 34 counts of forgery commercial documents.

 A federal judge will now assess whether to grant the request.
 While this unfolds, the case will continue in state court and all pre-trial deadlines will remain in effect.